1

 First‑time adult applicants

-In Connecticut, the motor-vehicle agency is the Department of Motor Vehicles (DMV).
-You’ll take the learner’s permit knowledge test – often called the knowledge or written test.
-Updated for November 2025, our free online Connecticut Permit Practice Test mimics what you will face on the official written test.
-It will help you pass by providing questions and answers based on the Connecticut DMV 2025 Driver Handbook.
-By providing instant feedback, our practice tests let you know right away why a response is the best one.
+Our free online Connecticut permit practice test is current for April 2026 and mimics what you will face on the official written test.
+It provides questions and answers based on the Connecticut DMV 2026 Driver Handbook, with instant feedback so you know right away why a response is the best one.

 CT DMV driver's license